OneHQ/cassy/README.markdown

 `maximum_unused_service_ticket_lifetime`: The time before a service ticket would expire.
 `username_field`: Defines the field on the users table which is used for the lookup for the username.
 Defaults to "username".
 `username_label`: Allows for the "Username" label on the sign in page to be given a different value.
 Helpful if you want to call it "Email" or "User Name" instead.

+## Customization

+### Sessions Controller

+In Cassy, it is possible to override the controller which is used for authentication.
+To do this, the controller can be configured in `config/routes.rb`:

+    cassy :controllers => "sessions"

+By doing this, it will point at the `SessionsController` rather than the default of `Cassy::SessionsController`.
+This controller then should inherit from `Cassy::SessionsController` to inherit the original behaviour and will need to point to the views of Cassy:

+    class SessionsController < Cassy::SessionsController
+      def new
+        # custom behaviour goes here
+        super
+      end